zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-a-liferay-tomcat-bundle.md

-# Installing a Liferay DXP Tomcat Bundle
+# Installing a Liferay-Tomcat Bundle

 The Tomcat Bundle includes the Apache Tomcat application server with Liferay DXP pre-deployed.
 It's the easiest, fastest way to install Liferay DXP on premises.